-The project would not permanently change existing local noise levels because it would not modify the capacity or alignment of State Route 1.
-Noise levels in proximity of project construction activities would likely increase.
+The project will not permanently change existing local noise levels because it will not modify the capacity or alignment of State Route 1.
+Noise levels in proximity of project construction activities will likely increase.
 However, the increase in noise levels as a result of construction activities is not considered substantial because construction activities are temporary and intermittent.
-In addition, the project would include Caltrans Standard Specifications related to noise control to minimize potential noise-related disturbances caused by construction activities.
+In addition, the project will include Caltrans Standard Specifications related to noise control to minimize potential noise-related disturbances caused by construction activities.